Manual Back-Testing; Practicing the Art of Trading

 Where would you be looking to take profits?

 You can record all this information, as well as any other observations that you have made.
 After a few trades, you will have a few pieces of information you can use to then make the strategy more effective for your goals.
+Trading both manual and automated requires the same discipline.
+Our Traits of Successful Traders guide should be taken in to consideration for all aspects of trading.
+This will ultimately benefit the trader in the long run.
+A full trading plan requires paying attention to all aspects included in the guide, which has been formulated after anaylzing millions of trades.

 Step 5: Rinse and Repeat